tigert/commissaire/doc/services.rst

 Commissaire Watcher
 ```````````````````
-Commissaire's ``Watcher`` is a set of long running processes which
+Commissaire's ``Watcher`` is a set of long running processes which periodically
-connect to hosts that have already been bootstrapped and checks their status.
+connects to hosts that have already been bootstrapped and checks their status.

 Commissaire Storage
 ```````````````````
-Commissaire's ``Storage`` is a set of long running processes which handle persisting data to a data store.
+Commissaire's ``Storage`` is a set of long running processes which broker storage and retrieval requests of persistent data.

 Writing a Service
 -----------------